-Did you know that there’s a difference between SPF and UPF?
+Did you know there’s a difference between SPF and UPF?
 Both have something to do with keeping your skin protected from the sun but mean very different things.
 Sunlight includes rays of invisible ultraviolet (UV) radiation; overexposure to UV rays can lead to sunburn, accelerated skin aging and skin cancer.
-Sunscreen and clothing offer your main forms of UV protection but are rated two different ways with SPF and UPF.
+Sun protective clothing and sunscreen offer your main forms of UV protection but are rated two different ways with SPF and UPF.

 As you can see when you are trying to keep your skin protected it is important to know the different rating systems.
 Many skin-care experts believe clothing shields skin more effectively from UV light than sunscreen.
 Many of us often apply sunscreen lotions too thinly, giving our skin less protection than the sunscreen’s available SPF rating, and we neglect to reapply it as directed by the specific sunscreen that we use.

 To receive The Skin Cancer Foundation’s Seal of Recommendation, sun-protective fabrics must have a minimum UPF of 30.
-They consider a UPF rating of 30-49 to offer very good protection, and 50+ excellent protection.
-Coolibar was the first clothing to receive the Skin Caner Foundation’s Seal of Recommendation.
+They consider a UPF rating of 30-49 to offer very good protection and 50+ excellent protection.
+Coolibar was the first clothing brand to receive the Skin Cancer Foundation’s Seal of Recommendation.
 All of our clothing is rated UPF 50+, with protection that will never wash out.

 What is UPF?
 UPGRADE YOUR SUN PROTECTION in 2020! - Chachati Travel Health